aliasaswad/CarND-Traffic-Sign-Classifier-P3/writeup.md

 ### Step 2: Design and Test a Model Architecture

 [Deep learning neural network models learn a mapping from input variables to an output variable](https://machinelearningmastery.com/how-to-improve-neural-network-stability-and-modeling-performance-with-data-scaling/).
 Data preparation involves using techniques such as the normalization and standardization to rescale input and output variables prior to training a neural network model.
 Different ways of preprocessing are available to improve the image qualities like use gray scale and normalization.

+As a first step, I decided to convert the images to grayscale and second I applied min-max normalization.
-Min-max normalization is one of the most common ways to normalize data.
+Min-max normalizationis one of the most common ways to normalize data.
 For every feature, the minimum value of that feature gets transformed into a 0, the maximum value gets transformed into a 1, and every other value gets transformed into a decimal between 0 and 1.

 ```pyhton
 #Normalized Data 'x'